Grass on the Wayside: Biographical background

-Natsume's novel describes the short time between his return from England in 1903 and the beginning of his career as a writer.
-Like his literary alter ego Kenzō, Natsume was a professor for English literature at Tokyo Imperial University and wrote for literary magazines in his spare time.
+Natsume's novel describes the two years between his return from England in 1903 and the beginning of his career as a writer.
+Like his literary alter ego Kenzō, Natsume was a professor of English literature at Tokyo Imperial University and wrote for literary magazines in his spare time.

 Release history

 Grass on the Wayside first appeared in serialised form in the Asahi Shimbun between 3 June 1915 and 10 September 1915.
 A book publication by Iwanami Shoten followed the same year.
 Edwin McClellan's English translation appeared in 1969.